Daisy96494/Dsc-Phase5-Project/README.md

 *Real-Time and Historical Data Access*:Users can compare historical patterns with real-time data to identify long-term trends.

 # DATA UNDERSTANDING
-In this project we will utilize various weather data sources to build a weather forecasting and anomaly detection system.
-Below is an overview of each data component:
+In order to create a weather forecasting and anomaly detection system, we will use a variety of weather data sources.
+An outline of each data component is provided below:

-*NOAA Datasets*: - Provides historical climate data, including temperature, precipitation, and other environmental factors, forming the foundation for model training and trend analysis.
+ *NOAA Datasets*: - Offers historical climate data, such as temperature, precipitation, and other environmental variables, which serve as the basis for trend analysis and model training.

-*Third-Party Weather APIs (OpenWeather, AccuWeather, WeatherStack)*: - Delivers real-time and forecasted weather data, enhancing the accuracy of predictions and supporting dynamic forecasting capabilities.
+*Third-Party Weather APIs (OpenWeather, AccuWeather, WeatherStack)*: - Provides projected and real-time weather data, improving prediction accuracy and enabling dynamic forecasting.

-*ETL Process*: - Extracts raw data from the aforementioned sources, transforms it by cleaning and normalizing the data, and loads it into a cloud-based database for efficient storage and access.
+ The *ETL Process* involves extracting raw data from the previously listed sources, cleaning and normalizing it, and then loading it into a cloud-based database for effective access and storage.

-*Machine Learning Models*: - Trained on historical weather data to predict future conditions and detect anomalies, leveraging patterns in the climate data to improve forecast reliability.

-*Visualization & Reporting*: - Provides user-friendly dashboards, graphs, and customized climate trend reports for easy interpretation of weather patterns and anomalies.

-Visualization & Reporting: - Provides user-friendly dashboards, graphs, and customized climate trend reports for easy interpretation of weather patterns and anomalies.